nyno-kb/python-101/setup.md

 {: .callout}

-Check the system Python version by typing the following into the PowerShell
+Check the Python version by typing the following into the PowerShell
 ~~~
 python --version
 ~~~